 11. Do some pet sitting

-If you want to combine your love of travel with animals, then why not consider doing some pet sitting?
+If you want to combine your love of travel with animals, why not consider some pet sitting?

-Aside from the opportunity to stay in people’s houses and explore new places, many people find that pet sitting offers them companionship, and a chance to build new friendships (both with pets and their owners).
+Aside from the opportunity to stay in people’s houses and explore new places, many find that pet sitting offers them companionship and a chance to build new friendships (both with pets and their owners).

-If you want to try pet sitting but you’re wondering where to start, then you might want to consider signing up to TrustedHousesitters (for an annual fee).
-You can get connected with home and pet owners worldwide who are looking for people to care for their pets and properties while they’re away.
-Sitting with TrustedHousesitters is done for free, in exchange for a chance to experience life in a new location.
+If you want to try pet sitting but you’re wondering where to start, you might like to sign up to TrustedHousesitters (for an annual fee).
+You can get connected with home and pet owners worldwide who’re looking for people to care for their pets and properties while they’re away.
+Sitting with TrustedHousesitters requires a small booking fee, in exchange for a chance to experience life in a new location.

 To get inspired, you might want to read stories from Angela or Maggie – both women have found joy and fulfilment from pet sitting in their 60s and 70s.